 6. Faint Dripping or Movement Sounds

-Occasional sounds behind walls, such as faint dripping, can indicate water escaping from pipes.
+Occasional sounds behind walls, such as faint dripping, may indicate water escaping from pipes.
+These sounds can be intermittent and subtle.

 7. Higher Water Bills Without Explanation